awsdocs/amazon-efs-user-guide/doc_source/access-control-overview.md

 There are both EFS\-specific and AWS\-wide condition keys that you can use as appropriate\.
 For a complete list of AWS\-wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.
 For a complete list of EFS\-specific condition keys, see [EFS Condition Keys for Clients](iam-access-control-nfs-efs.md#efs-condition-keys-for-nfs)\.

 **Note**
 The `aws:SourceIp` AWS\-wide condition can be used to control what hosts are able to use EFS actions like `CreateFileSystem`, `CreateMountTarget`, `DeleteMountTarget`, `DescribeMountTargetSecurityGroups`, or `ModifyMountTargetSecurityGroup` actions\.
-The `aws:SourceIp` condition cannot be used to control NFS access to EFS mount targets\.
-To control access to EFS mount targets, see [Controlling Network Access to Amazon EFS File Systems for NFS Clients](NFS-access-control-efs.md)\.
+The `aws:SourceIp` condition can be used to control NFS access to EFS mount targets, but it is not the recommended approach due to security considerations\.
+To control access to EFS mount targets, see [Controlling network access to Amazon EFS file systems for NFS clients](NFS-access-control-efs.md)\.